Ask Outrageously; The Secret to Getting What You Really Want by Linda Swindling

 I have read self-help book all my life from Tony Robins NLP, Law of Attraction, teachings of Abraham, and more recently Byron Katie, Noah St John, Brene Brown and Mel Robbins.
 All valuable work and helpful in their own right, but I do think self-image is the essential missing piece.
 If not aligned with where you want to go, your journey to self-improvement is difficult if not impossible.

-I remember learning about visualisation in the 1990s as part of self-development course; I even practised it for many years.
+I remember learning about visualisation in the 1990s as part of a self-development course; I even practised it for many years.
 It is not until reading Psycho-Cybernetics that I realised what was missing.
 Maltz states the self-image is a strong determinant of how we think, act and achieve.

 In this book, Malts explains that the internal picture you carry of yourself directly affects your real sense of self-confidence, well-being and successful outcomes.
 The importance of focusing on your self-image is something I’ve found many other works glossed over or lacked.
 Therefore I would recommend Psycho-Cybernetics to everyone.